 When you lose companionship, help around the house, and help with the kids after a spouse is injured or dies due to a negligently caused accident, you may be eligible for compensation through a loss of consortium and support claim.

 Loss of Consortium takes place when the spouse of someone who was injured or died as a result of an accident is unable to resume a normal relationship with their spouse.

-However, if the spouse is unable to gain the care, love, and companionship they had previous to the accident, they may qualify for a loss of consortium claim.
+However, if the spouse is unable to gain the care, love, and companionship they had prior to the accident, they may qualify for a loss of consortium claim.

 Who Can Bring a Loss of Consortium Claim?

-In Illinois and Iowa, a spouse, parent, or child may bring a loss of consortium and support claim.
+In most cases, a spouse, parent, or child may bring a loss of consortium and support claim.

 Illinois and Iowa Loss of Consortium